-This approach works best for fuzzy yarn with low stitch definition (not being able to see the stitches) and it gives you complete creative freedom to turn this pillow into anything you want!
+This approach works great for fuzzy yarn and it gives you complete creative freedom to turn this pillow into anything you want.

 Step 1: Poke your hook through the panel from front to back at the place where you want to start the letter.
 Make a slip knot with color B and place that loop on your hook.
 (Minute Mark 5:30)